 I was thankful for a great rest stop and the kindness of my Hispanic truck driver friends.

+I will be sure Audrey reads this somewhat detailed version of the story.
 I will let her and you decide what lessons might be learned from this Incident in Idaho.

 Muchas Gracias to Rudy, Hugo, Jose and Ken.
 And much the same to all of you.